AngryCarrot61/NUCLEO-H755ZI-Q_001/README.md

 Error in initializing ST-LINK device.
 Reason: No device found on target.

-I tried several setting in STM32CubeMX, 5V external power, and suning ST-Link V3 probe.
+I tried several setting in STM32CubeMX, 5V external power, and using an ST-Link V3 probe.

 Solved: